Antillean piculet: Movement

 The Antillean piculet is a year-round resident throughout its range.

 Feeding

 The Antillean piculet mostly forages in the forest understorey below about 8 m, but will feed in the crown as well.
 It mostly hunts by gleaning small branches, twigs, and vines rather than tree trunks, and also probes flowers and clusters of leaves and pine needles.
 It hunts singly or in pairs.
 Its diet is mostly insects, especially ants and beetles, and includes other arthropods and a relatively large amount of fruit.

 Breeding

 The Antillean piculet's breeding season is from February to July.
-It excavates a nest hole or occupies one abandoned by another woodpecker, typically within 5 m of the ground in a stump, tree, palm, or fence post.
+It excavates a nest hole or occupies one abandoned by another woodpecker, typically within 5 m off the ground in a stump, tree, palm, or fence post.
 Pairs are highly territorial and will aggressively call and display towards intruders.
 The clutch size is two to four eggs; the incubation period and time to fledging are not known.